History of Dakar

 JOHANNESBURG – Arguably the world’s best known rally, the Dakar, started quite literally by accident.

 Motorcycle racer Thierry Sabine was competing in a race from Abijan to Nice, when he got lost in the Tenere desert.

 As he plotted his way out, it occurred to him that it was the perfect place for an endurance driving event.

 A year later, in 1978, Sabine inaugurated the rally, starting in Paris in December, and making its way across wild and rough terrain to Dakar, Senegal.
-170 participants started the race that year, on a route that spanned almost 10,000 km.
+About 170 participants started the race that year, on a route that spanned almost 10,000km.

 The inaugural event was won by Alain Genestier and co-driver Joseph Terbiaut, driving a Range Rover.

-For years, the rally ran from Paris to Dakar, the traverse across open land, interrupted only by the crossing of the Mediterranean.
+For years, the rally ran from Paris to Dakar, with the traverse across open land interrupted only by the crossing of the Mediterranean.

-Over the years, the route has varied, mostly to avoid strife torn regions in Africa, but one year, because of a complaint by the then Mayor of Paris, who didn't want his city disrupted by hundreds of cars and bikes, the start of the rally was moved to various cities.
+Over the years, the route has varied, mostly to avoid strife torn regions in Africa, but one year, because of a complaint by the then mayor of Paris, who didn't want his city disrupted by hundreds of cars and bikes, the start of the rally was moved to various cities.

 Then, in 2008, organisers decided to cancel the race, amid fears of terror attacks in Mauritania.

 Many believed this would be the death knell for the event.